seligman/microkeys/README.md

 If you want to run this from source, you'll need Visual Studio, along with Python 3.9+ and Git in your path.
 To run the POC, sync this project down, then run `get_micropython.py` to sync down MicroPython and patch it to be built as a library in a windows GUI app.
 Then you can open the VS solution, and run it.

-There is much work necessary to get this to an alpha release, you can track the [status here](TODO.md).
+It's currently in a beta state.
+There is much work necessary to get this to a final release, you can track the [status here](TODO.md).

 Questions?
 Feedback?
 [E-mail me](mailto:scott.seligman@gmail.com).